isaacnmm/pestpolicy-hugo2XX/content/posts/best-wasp-fogger/index.md

 The water-based solvent integration provides sufficient surface contact and limits stain effects upon us - it's more comfortable to clean.
 Further, Hot Shot comes in a 2-pack canister that works best for both small to medium scale wasps elimination.
 You will appreciate the 17.5oz ratio, which sprays up to 27 feet from a single point without relocation.
 Actually, Hot Shot is fitted with an improved spray nozzle that supports both directional and points application - this prevents overspray, which leads to further chemical losses.
-By selecting Hot Shot, you'll not only eliminate the entire wasp's life cycle (eggs, larvae, pupae, and adult), but you will also kill other insects such as yellow jackets, caterpillars,� and scorpions, in your home.
+By selecting Hot Shot, you'll not only eliminate the entire wasp's life cycle (eggs, larvae, pupae, and adult), but you will also kill other insects such as yellow jackets, caterpillars, and scorpions, in your home.
 More so, Hot Shot leaves behind a long-lasting residual effect that inhibits further re-infestation - it repels external wasp.
 Consider Hot Shot for best outdoor wasp elimination - do not use it indoors whatsoever.
 Always take precautions when fumigating since direct inhalation may cause nasal irritation or discomfort.
 Though slightly expensive, Hot Shot guarantees value for money, when use in small to medium scale wasps elimination.